Breast Cancer Screening and Prevention

 SERMs include the prototype SERM I tamoxifen 20 mg / day for women over 35 years or the SERM II raloxifene 60 mg / day which is indicated for postmenopausal women only

-Prophylactic (risk-reducing) mastectomy with immediate reconstruction is an option some women who are at high risk, such as BRCA mutation carriers.
+Prophylactic (risk-reducing) mastectomy with immediate reconstruction is an option some women who are at high risk, such as BRCA mutation carriers, reducing risk by up to 90%.
 Advances in reconstructive techniques using implants or autologous tissue (e.g. DIEP free-flap) have made prophylactic surgery more attractive and increasing numbers of women are selecting this option

 Imaging – mammography, sonography, breast MRI and tomosynthesis